 - 3 ½ or 4 cups whole buttermilk

-- Mix the eggs, buttermilk, and oil together in a separate bowl, and add to the dry ingredients slowly, stirring as you do so.
+- Mix the eggs, buttermilk, and oil together in a separate bowl, and add to the dry ingredients slowly, mixing as you do so.

 - Remove the skillet from the heat and tilt it around to coat the sides with the oil.

-- Add the cornbread mixture and bake at 400 degrees until nice and golden brown–about 50 minutes.
+- Add the cornbread batter and bake at 400 degrees until it's a nice golden brown–about 50 minutes.

 Old Fashioned Southern Cornbread Dressing Recipe

 - At least six cups of chicken stock (see below)

 - 2 large eggs